-We use for our experiments two simulators known for their physical and visual realism: Microsoft AirSim [10], and Flightmare [23].
+We use for our experiments two simulators known for their physical and visual realism: Microsoft AirSim [28], and Flightmare [29].
+Our sampling procedure is strongly favored by the high speed at which they can simulate physics (up to 10K times real-time).
 We test AutoTune on six trajectories selected to evaluate controller performance under strong accelerations and high-speed on all axes.

-For comparison, we use two baselines for controller tuning.
+For comparison, we use four baselines for controller tuning.
 A naive one (Random Sampling) which randomly samples parameters independently and uniformly on all axis with a variance of 5.
-Besides, we compare to the strong baseline of Bayesian Optimization [7] with multiple choices of the Gaussian kernel.
+Moreover, we compare to the strong baselines of Bayesian Optimization [9] with multiple choices of the Gaussian kernel; Particle Swarm Optimization [30] (PSO), with 10 particles and using 0.5, 1, 2 as, respectively, inertia weight, cognitive constant, and social constant; and Covariance Matrix Adaptation Evolution Strategy (CMA-ES) [31]. .
 All baselines start tuning from the same point as ours: the trajectory is divided into parts and the regressor predicts initial parameters.
-All approaches have a budget of 200 iterations to complete the task.
-Note that the traditional tuning methods based on gradient-based optimization [13], [12], [1] are impractical for this task, given the difficulty to explicitly find the relationship between the parameters of our receding-horizon MPC controller and the tracking performance over the entire maneuver.
+Note that the traditional tuning methods based on gradientbased optimization [14], [13], [3] are impractical for this task, given the difficulty to explicitly find the relationship between the parameters of our receding-horizon MPC controller and the tracking performance over the entire maneuver.